 The audit committee is not your engagement team.
 They read the findings report once, typically the evening before the meeting.
 If a finding requires re-reading to understand, it has already failed.

 Use short sentences.
 Active voice.
-Name the actor in every sentence.
+Name the actor.
+Cut filler words.
 “The financial controller did not review the reconciliation” carries more weight with a board member than “the reconciliation was not reviewed.”
-ISA 265.A14 expects the communication to contain sufficient information for those charged with governance to understand the context.
+ISA 265 .A14 expects the communication to contain sufficient information for those charged with governance to understand the context.
 That standard of sufficiency is tested by readers who spend eight minutes on your report, not eighty.

 Avoid hedging language in the condition and effect sections.
 “It appears that certain controls may not have operated as intended” tells the reader nothing.
 Either the control operated or it didn’t.
 Either you found exceptions or you didn’t.
 State the fact.
-The cause section is where nuance belongs.
+The cause section is where nuance belongs (explaining why something happened often requires qualifiers).
+The condition and effect sections don’t benefit from hedging.

 Watch your use of “noted.”
-In audit reports, “we noted” appears on average four times per page.
+Passive constructions like “we noted” appear frequently in many audit finding reports.
 It’s filler.
 “We found” or “testing identified” says the same thing with more authority.
 Similarly, “it was observed that” is a passive construction that adds seven words and zero information.
 Cut it.
 Start with what you found.

 Format matters too.
 Each finding should start on a new page.
 The five sections should be visually distinct (bold headers or a consistent label format).
-The AFM’s inspection guidance notes that report clarity is assessed alongside report content.
+If your firm uses a template, the structure should be visible before the reader processes a single word.
+The AFM’s inspection guidance notes that inspectors assess report clarity alongside report content.
 A technically sound finding buried in dense paragraphs doesn’t meet the “timely and effective communication” standard that ISA 265.9 requires.

 Worked example: Van Leeuwen Bouw B.V.

-Scenario: Van Leeuwen Bouw B.V. is a Dutch construction company with €68M revenue, audited by a mid-tier firm.
-During the 2024 audit, the engagement team identified that project revenue was recognised based on estimated percentage of completion without independent verification of project stage assessments.
+Van Leeuwen Bouw B.V. is a Dutch construction company with €68M revenue, audited by a mid-tier firm.
+During the 2024 audit, the engagement team identified that the company recognised project revenue based on estimated percentage of completion without independent verification of project stage assessments.

 Finding 1: Unverified percentage-of-completion estimates for project revenue